Laura Heyboer: Western New York Flash

-International
+International career

 Heyboer represented the United States as a member of the U-15 women's national team in 2004.
 She has also played for the U-17 team.
 She is currently a member of the U-23 team.

 Coaching career

 In 2012, Heyboer was a volunteer assistant coach for the University of Miami.

 In 2014, Heethuis became head women's coach at Waynesburg University.
 Additionally, she is an assistant coach for the Waynesburg men's team, which is coached by her husband, Brad Heethuis.
 Conversely, Brad is also an assistant coach for the women's team.